 Most recent funding: More than $1 million in February 2012

-What they’re saying: “When it comes to prescription drugs, many are covered by health insurance policies, but there’s a chance that GoodRx can still save searchers money by finding prices below their co-pays, surfacing bargains in the same way TechCrunch wrote in February 2012.
-“GoodRx could represent big savings for the millions of Americans who let their prescriptions go unfilled because they can’t spare the extra cash.”does for airline tickets,”
+What they’re saying: “When it comes to prescription drugs, many are covered by health insurance policies, but there’s a chance that GoodRx can still save searchers money by finding prices below their co-pays, surfacing bargains in the same way Kayak does for airline tickets,” TechCrunch wrote in February 2012.
+“GoodRx could represent big savings for the millions of Americans who let their prescriptions go unfilled because they can’t spare the extra cash.”

 The Minerva Project

 What it does: The Minerva Project, set to enroll its first students in 2014, bills itself as “the first elite American university launched in a century.”
 It’s essentially an online version of an Ivy League school.

 Most recent funding: $25 million in April 2012

 What they’re saying: “The … company is out to reinvent American higher education with an intensely strong focus on academics and intelligence,” VentureBeat reported in April 2012.
 “The admissions process doesn’t consider your lineage, your citizenship, your ability to throw a football, or how much money your family can donate, and hopes to weed out the students whose athletic abilities or monetary status would otherwise help them get into college.”